 Once you've decided to upgrade from your first home and close on your second, you possibly mulled over getting that first home off your plate by selling it.
 But what if you wanted to maintain ownership of that property instead and keep it in your family for years to come?

 If your goal is to earn some passive income by renting out your first home, there's a case to be made for taking that route.
 After all, rent prices have been steadily on the rise—clocking in at a national average of $1,381 in May 2018, according to a RENTcafe report.
 That's a 2 percent bump year over year.
 Home values have been consistently increasing as well.
-The latest S&P CoreLogic Case-Shiller home price index shows a 6.4 percent gain compared to 2017.
+The latest S&P CoreLogic Case-Shiller home price index shows a 9.5 percent annual gain in November 2020.

-Double-check with your homeowners association.
-If you're among the 69 million Americans who own a property in an HOA-managed community, you'll want to check the association's bylaws and covenants for rules related to renting out your home.
+- Double-Check With Your Homeowners Association: If you're among the 73.5 million Americans who own a property in an HOA-managed community, you'll want to check the association's bylaws and covenants for rules related to renting out your home.
 Many HOAs are risk-averse to renters for the sake of maintaining home values and safety, according to a Zillow article.

 Your HOA could outright ban rentals in your community or impose different limits, such as capping the amount of rentals that exist simultaneously, requiring a predetermined lease term or excluding tenants from certain community amenities.

 - Brush up on Local Laws: You're entering new territory by becoming a landlord, so you'll need to familiarize yourself with your state's landlord-tenant laws.
 Consider working with a real estate attorney to ensure you're in compliance before you approve a tenant and draft a lease agreement.

 - Notify Your Insurance Company: As this is no longer your primary residence, you'll need to contact your homeowners insurance company and make changes to your coverage.
 Your rental property may require a landlord's insurance policy, which often includes coverage for property damage, liability claims and loss of rental income.